liijunwei/practice/refactoring/ch09-simplifying-conditional-expressions/09-introduce-assertion.md

 *Make the assumption explicit with an assertion.*

-+ what is that `assert` ? a ruby keyword ?
-    + or is it like the guard clause, but instead of return, it raises errors ?
-    + I know this keyword in java, not in ruby...

 + Sometimes the assumptions are stated with a comment.
 A better technique is to make the assumption explicit by writing an assertion.

 + **An assertion is a conditional statement that is assumed to be always true.**